 Come and enjoy the beautiful Oregon Country Side.
 Our farm is nestled right in the heart of wine country and is conveniently located a little over an hour from both the coast and Portland.
 Set up your get away empire in our magical 15 acres of forest, bordered by a year round creek.
 We are a small farming community, so you will have the option in getting in on any project we have going on as well as harvest from our garden for you own farm fresh dinner and enjoy our adorable livestock!

 If you are interested, please ask us about the below activities.
 We like at least a 24-48 hrs notice to arrange and some of the activities may not be available based on other farm happenings.
 We offer all of our services based on donations and a sliding scale, so please know if the suggested donation listed below doesn't fit your wallet, we will only take what you can give even if it is helping out with a chore/project on the farm.

 Farm to Table Dinners for your group-$5/per person- kids under 10 are free.

 Wine Tours- $40/per group 3-4 hour wine tour, fueled by our little farm van that comfortably fits 3-5 winos!

 Canoe Tour-$60/per group, we have two 3 person canoes to take a group of 5 out on the Willamette.
 There are multiple drops in spots you can choose from ranging from 4-6 hour trips.

-Each site has multiple places to choose from to set up your gear and comes equipped with a hammock, table and fire pit.
-Sites are labeled and has parking located conveniently near your campground.
-There are wheel barrels located at the farm in case the need arises to carry thing to and from your campground.
+Each site has multiple places to choose from to set up your gear and comes equipped with a hammock and fire pit.
+Sites are labeled and have parking located conveniently near your campground.
+There are wheel barrels located at the farm in case the need arises to carry things to and from your campground.

 Preferred Check in times 7:30 AM-8:30 PM-We do accept later arrivals, but meet and greet may not be available until the morning.